 Besides contributing to your home's curb appeal, garage doors tend to be a weak spot in your home during extreme storms such as hurricanes or tornadoes.
-Thus, it's crucial that homeowners choose garage doors that are sturdy.
+Thus, it's crucial that homeowners choose garage doors that are sturdy and won't require frequent repairs.
 Today, homeowners will find a growing and ever-improving selection of high-performance and energy-saving materials for garage doors.

 Popular Styles for Garage Doors

 Garage doors come in four basic types: doors that swing out, swing up, roll up, or slide to the side.